CU-DSI-Scholars/site-source/content/page/faq2022_fall.md

 showMeta:       false
 showActions:    false
 ---

++ **Question:** When will the student applications to the Scholars|DFG program open for the Fall 2022 semester?
+When is the deadline for submissions?

+    *Answer*: The current anticipated opening date is September 6th.
+Please check the submission link on the program website during the first week of classes.
+The submissions are accepted for 3 weeks, so the anticipated deadline is September 27th.
+Please note that these are approximate; the actual deadline for 2022 will be listed on the student application submission page.

 + **Question:** With only one application form, how do I express interest in more than one project?